immortalWebDev/Quote-generator/README.md

 ## 🔤 Quote Generator

 A simple web-based quote generator built using HTML, Tailwind CSS, and JavaScript.
 This project displays random quotes from a predefined list when a button is clicked.
+It uses fetch API with custom cdn links to reduce the loading time.

 ### ⭐ Features